The Carpenters: Offering (Ticket to Ride)

 Richard and Karen Carpenter signed to A&M Records on April 22, 1969.
 Since Karen was 19 and underage, her parents had to co-sign.
 The duo had decided to sign as "Carpenters", without the definite article, which was influenced by names such as Buffalo Springfield or Jefferson Airplane, which they considered "hip".

 When the Carpenters signed to A&M Records, they were given free rein in the studio to create an album in their own style.
-The label recommended that Jack Daugherty should produce it, though those present have since suggested that Richard was the de facto producer.
+The label recommended that Jack Daugherty produce it, though those present have since suggested that Richard was the de facto producer.
 Most of the album's material had already been written for and performed with Spectrum; "Your Wonderful Parade" and "All I Can Do" both came from demos recorded with Osborn.
 Richard rearranged the Beatles' "Ticket to Ride" in a melancholic ballad style.
 Osborn played bass on the album (and remained their regular studio bassist throughout their career).
 Karen also played bass on "All of My Life" and "Eve", after being taught the relevant parts by Osborn.
 The album, entitled Offering, was released on October 9, 1969, to a positive critical reception; one review in Billboard said "With radio programming support, Carpenters should have a big hit on their hands."

 "Ticket to Ride" was released as a single on November 5, and became a minor hit for the Carpenters, peaking at No. 54 on the Billboard Hot 100 and the Top 20 of the Adult Contemporary chart.
 The album sold only 18,000 copies on its initial run, at a loss for A&M, but after the Carpenters' subsequent breakthrough the album was repackaged and reissued internationally under the name Ticket to Ride and sold 250,000 copies.